At the Conference

 2nd Floor, Hilton Hotel - Morgan

 We invite newer and more experienced faculty to an interactive session where some of the peer authors of a forthcoming MUN textbook will facilitate a workshop on ways to teach students how to write and deliver MUN speeches.
 This will include a short author-led talk on pedagogical approaches and lesson plans, small group breakouts, and a chance for all faculty to share best practices.
 This workshop is the first in what NMUN hopes is a series of workshops that embraces the short course style used at conferences on the scholarship of teaching and learning.
-This workshop will include a presentation by Cal Crammer from Santiago Canyon College and be moderated by Chris Haynes from the University of New Haven.
+This workshop will include a presentation by Cale Crammer from Santiago Canyon College and be moderated by Chris Haynes from the University of New Haven.
 Breakout facilitators will include Eric Cox from Texas Christian University, Sarah Duryea from University Erfurt, Joe Scollo from the University of New Haven, and Tina Zappile from Stockton University.
 Come share your experiences and be a mentor and/or a mentee, gaining additional ideas, approaches, and materials to enhance student learning.
 The upcoming textbook is entitled Model United Nations: Building Essential Skills for MUN and Beyond (Cognella) and is due for release in August 2025.

 Cale Crammer